The Old Gray Mac

 Apple has never made it easier to replace Mac batteries than on the earliest b&w compacts, from the 128K through the Mac Plus.
 There's a cover on the back just above the power switch.
 Remove the cover, and the battery's just waiting to be replaced.
 These models use a 4.5V #523 battery.

-The SE and Classic have to be disassembled to get to the battery, which is always a bit of a nuisance.
-On my SE, and I suspect on others as well, the battery is soldered to the motherboard.
+The SE and Classic have to be disassembled to get to the battery, which is a bit of a nuisance.
+On my SE - and I suspect on others as well - the battery is soldered to the motherboard.
 (Apple did the same thing with the Mac II.)
-I'm not handy with a soldering iron, so my advice is to find someone who is comfortable repairing computers and have them install a battery holder to replace your battery when it dies.
+I'm not handy with a soldering iron, so my advice is to find someone who is comfortable repairing computers and have them install a battery holder when your battery dies.

 The Classic has the same kind of battery holder as most Macs built since 1989, so you can easily replace the 3.6V lithium battery.